Finding the Cheapest Car Insurance Companies

 | Amica | Competitive | Select States | Top-rated (New England) |

-These regional providers frequently deliver rates 20% to 40% below national averages in their service areas while maintaining strong AM Best financial ratings.
 Erie and Auto-Owners in particular score at the top of customer satisfaction surveys — Erie took the top spot nationally in J.D.
-Power's 2025 Auto Claims Satisfaction Study.
-When reviewing the best auto insurance companies, always check whether a strong regional carrier operates in your state.
+Power's 2025 Auto Claims Satisfaction Study, leading in key factors including trust.
+When reviewing the best car insurance companies, always check whether a strong regional carrier operates in your state.

 Advantages of Regional Carriers